 Four children missing in jungle after Colombia plane crash found alive after 40 days

-Four children who survived a plane crash have been found alive after 40 days lost in a Colombian jungle, according to the country’s president.
+Four children who survived a plane crash have been found alive after being lost in the Colombian jungle for 40 days, according to the country’s president.

 Gustavo Petro announced that the four siblings who disappeared after a plane they were on went down in the Amazon rainforest had survived their ordeal and were receiving medical treatment.